 I love the peaceful beauty that holiday lights convey, and I personally get out to photograph them as often as I can.
 Photographing bright lights against dark skies or indoor areas pose some significant challenges for photography.
 The following are a few tips that might help you create some great images of your own.

 First, arrive early – way before dark early.
-The best images, in my opinion, are made during Blue Hour, or dusk, the time after the sun has set and the color is gone from the sky, but before total darkness.
+The best images, in my opinion, are made during Blue Hour, or dusk-the time after the sun has set and the color is almost gone from the sky, but before total darkness.
 At this time of day, you get a beautiful deep blue sky as a backdrop for your images.
 This light balances nicely with the glow of lights making exposures less of a challenge.
 There is still detail in the scene, and unlit objects still have some detail.
 This is the easiest and most appealing time to photograph.
 In fact, I start shooting at sunset, as lights are just coming on.
 This often leads to images with gorgeous color in the sky behind the holiday lights-an added WOW factor.

 Next, focus on your composition.
 Fill the frame with lights.
 Avoid large areas of darkness.
 Look for reflections, which can add a magical glow to the scene.